phrenotype/helga/README.md

 This is a library for validation with easy customization of error messages.
 It validates everything from variables to files.
 It is not limited to form validation.

+It offers the surest way to safely upload files ( especially images :) ), even if they are improperly store or included directly.

-It has a clean and easy syntax with no clutters.
+It has a clean free of unneccesary clutters.

 Additionally, there are no external dependencies, apart from php, of course :).

 ## Install
 `composer require chase/helga`